 In order to avoid that tickling noise that happened sometimes with my Fender Strat, I decided to get a string tree with wheels, a.k.a. roller string tree by Göldo company.

-For those who never heard of Göldo, they are a German company manufacturing many guitar parts and accessories such as pickups, electronics, switches, pots, pickguard, fret wires, bridges and many more.
-Their products are always affordable and guarantee high value/money purchases.
+For those who never heard of Göldo, they are a German company manufacturing many guitar parts and accessories such as pickups, electronics, switches, pots, pickguards, fret wires, bridges and many more.
+Their products are always affordable and guarantee high-value/money purchases.

-For the test, I played a clean arpeggio on the 4th pickup position and theme of “All Your Love” with on the 2nd pickup position on my Strat.
+For the test, I played a clean arpeggio on the 4th pickup position and the theme of “All Your Love” on the 2nd pickup position on my Strat.

-There are 3 main parts that cover no string tree, Fender factory string tree and Göldo roller string tree.
+There are 3 main parts that cover the no string tree, the Fender factory string tree and the Göldo roller string tree.

-By playing all strings, I also tried to point that if any string tree or no string tree would affect the overall tone of the instrument.
+By playing all strings, I also tried to point out that any string tree or no string tree would affect the overall tone of the instrument.

 No String Tree

-Here are some close-up photos of no string tree headstock.
-Notice that E and B strings have a lower break angle than the rest that becomes visible on the sideways angle.
+Here are some close-up photos of the no-string tree headstock.
+Notice that the E and B strings have a lower break angle than the rest which becomes visible on the sideways angle.

-As I have mentioned, I was able to move the E string out of the nut slot by playing hard, so this phase was the least secure feeling one.
+As I have mentioned, I was able to move the E string out of the nut slot by playing hard, so this phase was the least secure feeling.
 I also noticed a slight difference in tension, but like said, I believe it’s very minimal still.